ucsb-cs156/cs156-guide/2-services/github/2-initial-setup.md

 ## Step 2: Apply for GitHub Education Teacher benefits

 Some of the features that we use in this course require a GitHub Team plan.
-This would normally require a monthly fee, but as an educator, you are eligible to get this for free if you verify that you're an educator using GitHub Education.
+This would normally require a monthly fee, but as an instructor, you are eligible to get this for free if you verify that you're an educator using GitHub Education.
 Note that you'll have to re-verify yourself every two years.

 To check if you're verified as a faculty member: